 Unlike tetrahydrocannabinol (THC), CBD isn’t psychoactive, meaning it won’t get you “high.”
 Instead, it has a range of health applications, like reducing seizures in people with epilepsy and pain relief from various conditions.

-Some research and anecdotal evidence suggest that CBD can also help you get a good night’s sleep.
 Here’s what you need to know about using CBD for sleep.